R-kill-9/Hacking-Notes/Mobile Application Security Testing/Android/Dinamic  Analysis/MobSF.md

 **MobSF** provides both **static** and **dynamic** analysis capabilities for Android apps.
 Below is a breakdown of the technical steps and features.

-## Static Analysis with MobSF

-1. **Preparing the APK**
-    - Ensure the APK is not obfuscated or heavily packed for better results.
-    - No need for source code.
-MobSF decompiles the APK internally.

-2. **Uploading the APK**
-    - Open MobSF in the browser: `http://127.0.0.1:8000`
-    - Drag and drop the APK file into the interface or use the upload button.
-3. **Analysis Process**
-    - MobSF decompiles the APK using `apktool`, `dex2jar`, and `jadx`.
-    - It extracts:
-        - Manifest file (AndroidManifest.xml)
-        - Code structure (Java source code approximation)
-        - Certificates and permissions
-        - API endpoints and URLs
-        - Activities, services, broadcast receivers, content providers

-4. **Static Analysis Output**
-    - Code analysis with vulnerability detection (e.g., insecure WebView usage, exported components)
-    - Hardcoded secrets, API keys, and credentials
-    - Binary analysis (native libraries, certificate info)
-    - Network and URL endpoints
-    - Deep links and intent filters

----

 ## Dynamic Analysis with MobSF

 Dynamic analysis simulates real device behavior to monitor app behavior at runtime.